websanco/liferay-learn/docs/commerce/2.x/en/store-administration/configuring-taxes/setting-rates-for-tax-calculations.md

 ### Fixed Tax Rate

-The *Fixed Tax Rate* engine applies the same rate for all products and shipping costs to which it's category is assigned.
+The *Fixed Tax Rate* engine applies the same rate for all Products and shipping costs to which it's category is assigned.
 This rate is applied regardless of the buyer's location.

 ### By Address